CivicActions/ssp-toolkit/docs/ssp.md

 Drupal requires users to change their password upon initial login, and the application website enforces this.
 User accounts are assigned a randomly-generated and unguessable default password that is not shared with anyone, including site Administrators.
 Once the user logs in and creates a new password, the default password erased from the website's database.

 #### h

 ##### Drupal

 For all Drupal users, passwords are protected by the website's software, which only stores an encrypted string based on the password.
-This means that even if the websites database should be compromised, an attacker would still be unable to know users actual passwords.
+This means that even if the website's database should be compromised, an attacker would still be unable to know users' actual passwords.
 Internal users receive training in security awareness and acceptable use and are instructed never to reveal their passwords to anyone.

 #### i